rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/OpenID-Connect-Client.md

 ServiceManager.GetService<OpenIDConnectService>().ServerListener.ListeningUri = "http://127.0.0.1:8080";
 ```

-#### UWP
+#### Native Apps (UWP, Android, iOS)

-> UWP builds require a redirect URI which needs to be set to a custom URI schema.
+> Native app builds require a redirect URI which needs to be set to a custom URI schema.
 > The custom URI schema must be registered in the provider's client configuration and in Unity's player settings.

-In UWP builds, the redirect URI is essential.
+In native app builds, the redirect URI is essential.
 Set it to a custom URI scheme, e.g. `i5:/`.
+You can use either an empty path, so `i5:/` or the path "login" as in `i5:/login`.

+**UWP**

-After that, go to the player settings (Edit > Project Settings and select the player tab).
+Go to the player settings (Edit > Project Settings and select the player tab).
 Make sure that you are in the UWP settings (the tab with the Windows logo) and navigate to the "Publishing Settings".
 There is an entry "protocol" where you can enter the custom URI scheme.
 So, in this example, you would enter "i5" - so omit the ":/" part here.